cvat-ai/cvat/changelog.d/20240514_201903_krishavrajsingh_duplicateAttribute.md

 ### Fixed

-- server checks attributes with duplicate names and throws ValidationError if found (<https://github.com/cvat-ai/cvat/pull/7890>)
+the server checks attributes with duplicate names and throws ValidationError if found (<https://github.com/cvat-ai/cvat/pull/7890>)